rmcguire6/leitner-box/README.md

 This app takes a very simple approach.

-A first time user inputs a username and the number of new cards they want to create every time they use the app.
+A first time user inputs a username, password and the number of new cards they want to create every time they use the app.

 The app then takes the new user to the create cards page to create that many new cards.